castleXM/xm-labs-Lightstep-integration/README.md

 1. Set Custom Data on your Lightstep Stream.
 2. Add URL Parameters to the Lightstep Destination Webhook.

 You can use either one or both of these methods.
-You must use at least one method or your integration will not target anyone and will fail.
+You must use at least one method, or your integration will not target anyone and will fail.

 ### Set Custom Data on your Lightstep Stream.